 An emergency passport issued by the U.S. Embassy in Tokyo is limited to one year or less, and does not have an embedded electronic chip.

 CAUTION: Some countries may not accept an emergency passport and you could be refused entry by immigration officials or denied boarding by airline personnel.
-You should check with the immigration authorities of any country you plan to visit—other than the United States—to confirm that this passport will be accepted.
+We strongly recommend that you research the entry and exit requirements of your destination before you travel.
+Country specific information can be found on the Department of State website.

 The documents and fee necessary to apply for an emergency passport are the same as those for a regular passport.
 Please click here to return to the requirements for all passport types.

 For customers who are applying for an emergency passport at the Embassy in Tokyo, please note that:

 - The Embassy in Tokyo does NOT store laptops or large luggage.
 Visitors carrying unauthorized objects will not be granted entry.
 Please see the full list of Prohibited Items.

 - Pictures may be taken at the Embassy photo booth for 1,000 yen (cash/yen only).
 The Embassy is unable to make change.

 For renewing your Emergency passport, please click here.